localz/Spotz3-Android-SDK/README.md

 		}
 	};

-To start actual ranging call:
+and rangeIfRequired() method has actual ranging call:

 	Spotz.getInstance().range(context, new RangingListener() {
 		@Override